Bear (gay culture): History

 As well, with producer Mark Hemry in 1984, Fritscher co-founded the pioneering Palm Drive Video featuring homomasculine entertainment.
 Palm Drive Video expanded in 1996 to Palm Drive Publishing, San Francisco.
 For Palm Drive, Fritscher wrote, cast, and directed more than 150 video features.
 His work includes documentary footage of the first bear contest (Pilsner Inn, February 1987).
 A bear contest is a feature at many bear events, a sort of masculine beauty pageant awarding titles and sashes (often made of leather) to winners.
-This footage is no longer for sale, as Fritscher declined to shift to DVD format and shut down the video company.
+This footage is no longer for sale as Fritscher declined to shift to DVD format and he closed the video company.

 One example of a bear contest was International Mr. Bear, formerly held each February at the International Bear Rendezvous in San Francisco.
 It attracted contestants, often with local titles, from all over the world.
 The first International Mr. Bear was held in 1992, and the last was held in 2011.
 The contest included Bear, Daddy, Cub, and Grizzly titles with the contestant who received the highest score winning the bear title, regardless of what type he was.
 Example: "Mr. Washington, D.C.
 Bear, 2006".
 Gay "leather-bears" have competed in leather contests, and "muscle-bears" are another subculture noted by their muscular body mass.

-The International Bear Brotherhood Flag is the pride flag of the bear community.
-Craig Byrnes created this flag in 1995.

 The Bear History Project, founded by Les L. Wright in 1995, documented the emergence and early evolution of bear identity and bear community.
 It became the source material for much of The Bear Book (1999) and The Bear Book II (2001).
 Publication of The Bear Book led to the Library of Congress adding "bear" as a category.
 The Bear History Project is archived in the Human Sexuality Collection at Cornell University.
 It continues to be added to.

 The bear community has spread all over the world, with bear clubs in many countries.
 Bear clubs often serve as social and sexual networks for their members, who can contribute to their local gay communities through fund-raising and other functions.
 Bear events have become very common, to include smaller-sized cities and many rural areas.
-Most gay oriented campgrounds now include some type of bear-related event during their operating season.
+Most gay-oriented campgrounds now include some type of bear-related event during their operating season.

-The bear community constitutes a specialty niche in the commercial market.
-It offers T-shirts and other accessories as well as calendars and porn movies and magazines featuring bear icons, e.g., Jack Radcliffe.
-Catalina Video has a bear-themed line, the "Furry Features Series".
-Other adult studios which feature bear-type men are Bear Magazine, 100% BEEF Magazine, BearFilms, Bear, Butch Bear, Raging Stallion, and Titan Media.
-There are also social media websites and smartphone apps that market to men of the bear community.